-Figure 44-3 SOIS EDS Device Datasheet Contents
+Figure 4-3 SOIS EDS Device Datasheet Contents

-A complete datasheet for a device may contain at least two interfaces:
+A datasheet for a device can specify two interfaces:

 The Device-Specific Access Interface; the lowest-level access to all raw decoded data transmitted to and from the device.

 The Device-Specific Functional Interface; higher-level access to calibrated or derived data.